benjamincrom/hikewithben/README.md

   * RSVPs for this hike
 3. Link to recommended gear list
 4. Link to recommended reading list
-5. Display goofy animation of Ben hiking in header
+5. Display goofy animation of Ben hiking on page header
 6. Integrate Google Maps/Google Earth with "route" data in block
+7. Automate weather forecast lookup

 ### User Capabilities
 1. Authenticate with Google account (OAuth)